code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/1.Rust_BuildSystem_Cargo/README.md

 ## Cargo
 - **What?** Rust’s build system and package manager.
 It downloads dependencies,libraries from `crates.io`(public repo for libraries).
+  - Rust can also be build using cmake.

 ## Working with cargo
 - **a.
 Create Project with Cargo**